-Machine learning (ML) approaches have emerged as promising alternatives to accelerate quantum transport calculations.
-There are several ML attempts including direct prediction of conductance from atomic structures using local descriptors\cite{burkle2021deep}, and mapping combined structural and electronic features to transmission spectra near the Fermi level\cite{topolnicki2021combining}.
-While these approaches demonstrate the potential of ML in transport calculations, they are often limited to specific systems or single transport property, lacking the generality required for broad applications in nanoelectronics.
-A systematic and comprehensive framework to accelerate DFT-NEGF simulations and capable of predicting various transport properties - from transmission spectra to potential profiles and current-voltage characteristics - remains elusive.
+The key to addressing this challenge is to bypass the time-consuming DFT-NEGF SCF iterations while preserving first-principles fidelity.
+Machine learning (ML) has emerged as a promising alternative to accelerate quantum transport calculations.
+Existing ML-based approaches include conductance prediction from atomic configurations~\cite{burkle2021deep,pan2021large,deffner2023learning,lin2025transformer}, and combining electronic and atomic features to infer transport properties~\cite{topolnicki2021combining,zhang2025physics}.
+While these methods demonstrate ML's potential in transport simulations, they remain constrained to specific systems or selected transport characteristics, lacking the generalizability required for widespread adoption.
+A more fundamental and universal framework capable of accelerating first-principles quantum transport simulations while predicting diverse transport properties, ranging from transmission spectra to current-voltage characteristics, has yet to be established.

-The key to addressing this challenge lies in bypassing the time-consuming SCF iterations while maintaining first-principles accuracy.
-Our recently developed deep learning represented tight-binding (TB) Hamiltonian method, DeePTB\cite{guDeep2024,zhouyin2024learning}, provides an efficient route to accurate electronic structure calculations.
-By combining deep neural networks with physics-based principles, DeePTB achieves remarkable accuracy in predicting both local environment-dependent Slater-Koster (SK) tight-binding Hamiltonians\cite{guDeep2024} and DFT Hamiltonians, overlap and density matrix in the linear combination of atomic orbitals (LCAO) basis\cite{zhouyin2024learning}.
-Building on these capabilities, we present a general DeePTB-NEGF framework for efficient quantum transport calculations.
-This framework enables direct prediction of TB models or DFT Hamiltonians as well as the overlap matrices, eliminating the need for SCF iterations while maintaining first-principles accuracy.

-We demonstrate the versatility and accuracy of our approach through two representative applications: (1) break junction systems, where we successfully simulate the dynamic process in metallic contacts and single-molecule junctions, showing good agreement with both DFT-NEGF calculations and experimental measurements\cite{guo2024effectively}; and (2) carbon nanotube field-effect transistors (CNT-FETs), where we implement Poisson calculations in DeePTB-NEGF framework to study transport characteristics under finite bias, validating our results against the established NanoTCAD ViDES solver\cite{fiori2006three,marian2023multi}.
-These applications demonstrate that our framework can efficiently handle quantum transport across different scales and materials systems, opening new possibilities for high-throughput quantum transport calculations in nanoelectronics.